 The Hot Stone Bath Experience

-Hot stone bath is an experience you must take while in Bhutan.
+Hot stone bath is something you must experience while in Bhutan.
 It is said to have healing effects and can keep you from diseases.
 A hot stone bath is best experienced in rural settings instead of 5-stars.
 Luckily, Tshering Farmhouse offers this experience so you don’t have to go look somewhere else for it.

 A few minutes later, I was following Yangzom to the hot stone bath area outside the house where stones were put on fire.
 Those stones were so hot after some time, they had turned red.